jemmott/jemmott.github.io/index.md

 I was very active with the [San Diego Collaborative Arts Project](http://www.sdcap.org/) for several years, culminating in being the president of the board of directors.
 [Here](http://sdvoyager.com/interview/meet-colin-jemmott-san-diego-collaborative-arts-project-mission-valley/) is an interview that I did that gives some details.

-I used to do some "art" with the [Dada Scientists](http://unfalsifiable.info/).
+I used to do some "art" with a group called the Dada Scientists.
+You can see some examples [here](https://sdcap.org/youtopia-2016-afterburn-report/dada-scientists/) and [here](https://sdcap.org/youtopia-2017-afterburn-report/2017-dada-scientists/).

-I helped found a small intentional community called "[The Normal House](https://www.normalhouse.com/)" and lived there for six years.
+I helped found a small intentional community called "[The Normal House](https://sdcap.org/our-house-your-canvas/)" and lived there for six years.
 It was pretty great!

 In addition to [my dissertation](http://www.lulu.com/shop/colin-jemmott/model-based-recursive-bayesian-state-estimation-for-single-hydrophone-passive-sonar-localization/ebook/product-17362495.html?ppn=1), I also wrote [a bunch of beer reviews](http://www.lulu.com/shop/colin-jemmott/501-beers/paperback/product-15326831.html).